pushrax/j-li.net/blog-posts/2013-10-31-mounting-a-linux-nfs-on-osx.md

 - nfs
 ---

-After upgrading to OS X Mavericks, I was a bit confused when I couldn’t play any Röyksopp off my NFS server.
+After upgrading to OS X Mavericks, I was a bit confused when I couldn't play any Röyksopp off my NFS server.
 It turns out the ö character was preventing reads from completing successfully, but Finder was still able to retrieve a directory listing.